NVIDIA/DeepLearningExamples/TensorFlow/Recommendation/WideAndDeep/README.md

 ### Training process

 The training can be started by running the `trainer/task.py` script.
 By default the script is in train mode.
 Other training related configs are also present in the `trainer/task.py` and can be seen using the command `python -m trainer.task --help`.
-Training happens for `--num_epochs` epochs with a custom estimator for the model.
+Training happens for `--num_epochs` epochs with a DNNLinearCombinedClassifier estimator for the model.
 The model has a wide linear part and a deep feed forward network, and the networks are built according to the default configuration.

 Two separate optimizers are used to optimize the wide and the deep part of the network: